Angel5215/100DaysOfSwiftUI/Moonshot/README.md

     - `NavigationLink` is for showing details about the user’s selection, like you’re digging deeper into a topic.
     - `sheet()` is for showing unrelated content, such as settings or a compose window.

+- To use a `Spacer` inside a `ScrollView` you have to use its `Spacer(minLength:)` initializer because the spacers take up all available remaining space and that makes no sense inside a scroll view.
+Also, using spacers this way works for both portrait and landscape orientations.